saintmalik/blog.saintmalik.me/docs/converting-images-to-webp.md

 - webpmux -- WebP muxing tool
 - gif2webp -- Tool for converting GIF images to WebP

-So after installing it for your specified OS, now its time to write a bash script to automate the process.
+So after installing Webp Tool for your specified OS, now it's time to write a bash script to automate the conversion process.

-1. create bash file
+1. Create bash file

 ```bash
 touch webpbulk.sh
 ```

-2. open the file you just created
+2. Open the file you just created

 ```bash
 nano webpbulk.sh
 ```
-3. then paste the below script there, where you will be replacing the "/Users/yourusername/" with your Directory paths, like, /Users/saintmalik/, just the way it is on your system.
+3. Then paste the below script there, where you will be replacing the "/Users/yourusername/" with your Directory paths, like, /Users/saintmalik/, just the way it is on your system.

 ```bash
 for file in /Users/yourusername/$1/*;
     do cwebp -q 80 "$file" -o "${file%.*}.webp";
 done
 ```
-4. save the file and get all your images ready in your images folders
+4. Save the file and get all your images ready in your images folders

-5. now run this below command and it will bulk convert the files to webp
+5. Now run command below and it will bulk convert the image files to Webp format

 ```bash
 bash webpbulk.sh /FOLDER-WHERE YOUR IMAGES ARE.